Course outline

 2 Prerequisites

-This course assumes a basic knowledge of the Python language, including variables, control flow, and writing and using functions, at the level of last year’s IB course (which had an excellent handout).
+This course assumes a basic knowledge of the Python language, including variables, control flow, and writing and using functions, at the level of last year’s IB course (which has an excellent handout).

 If you want an absolute bare bones intro to Python try the first half of this tutorial (which then goes on to introduce NumPy).